-Details Job Retention (JR) Description of the component Employment Retention Services (ERS), also known as job retention services, are support services offered to individuals who successfully participate in program components and obtain employment within 30 days of participation in a qualifying component.
-ERS is available for employed participants for a minimum of 30 days and up to 90 days after obtaining employment.
-ERS may include reimbursements for required uniforms/clothing for work, equipment, supplies, tools required to perform job duties, testing, fees, and transportation.
-Supporting documentation is required before reimbursement of jobrelated expenses.
-Target population Participants are eligible to receive job retention services if they received SNAP benefits in the month of or the month before they obtained employment and may receive job retention services after leaving SNAP unless the participant is leaving SNAP due to a failure to comply with the general work requirement or an intentional program violation.
+Details Job Retention (JR)

+Description of the component Job Retention Services (JR) are support services offered to individuals who successfully participate in program components and obtain employment within 30 days of participation in a qualifying component.
+JR is available for employed participants for a minimum of 30 days and up to 90 days after obtaining employment.
+JR may include reimbursements for required uniforms/clothing for work, equipment, supplies, tools required to perform job duties, testing, fees, and transportation.
+Supporting documentation is required before reimbursement of job-related expenses.

+Participants are eligible to receive job retention services if they received SNAP benefits in the month of or the month before they obtained employment and may receive job retention services after leaving SNAP unless the participant is leaving SNAP due to a failure to comply with the general work requirement or an intentional program violation.
 The participant must have secured employment after or while receiving other E&T services.
+There is no limit to the number of times an individual may receive job retention services, as long as the individual has re-engaged with E&T prior to obtaining new employment.

+Target population Mandatory participants

-There is no limit to the number of times an individual may receive job retention services, as long as the individual has reengaged with E&T prior to obtaining new employment.
-ABAWDs Criteria for participation Employed, and anticipated reliability needed for job retention and programmatic follow-up.
-(A reasonable expectation that the individual will retain employment and be responsive to case managers' follow-up attempts.)
-Geographic area Statewide E&T providers LWDBs Projected annual participation 500 (There was no participation in FY 2022; however, it is anticipated there will be an increase in usage for FY 2023.)
-Estimated annual component costs \$250,000
+Criteria for participation Employed, and anticipated reliability is needed for job retention and programmatic follow-up.
+(A reasonable expectation that the individual will retain employment and be responsive to case managers' follow-up attempts.
+The State is defining reliability as a criterion for participation.)

+Geographic area Statewide

+E&T providers LWDBs

+Projected annual participation 250

+Estimated annual component costs \$500 per participant /\$125,000 annually